-1Santomero (1984) provides an excellent survey of this early theoretical literature.
+&lt;sup>1Santomero (1984) provides an excellent survey of this early theoretical literature.

-We rely on a recent empirical literature that has illustrated the effects of lowand negative-rate environments on banks' profitability.
-Claessens, Coleman, and Donnelly (2018); English, van den Heuvel, and Zakrajšek (2018); Eisenschmidt and Smets (2019); and Ampudia and van den Heuvel (2022) provide evidence that banks' net interest income and equity valuations vary with the level of interest rates, possibly in a nonlinear way.
-In particular, Claessens, Coleman, and Donnelly (2018) find that a 1% policy rate drop implies, on average, a net interest margin decline of 8 basis points, but that this magnitude grows as rates move lower.
-Altavilla, Boucinha, and Peydró (2018) document that the European Central Bank's introduction of negative interest rates was significantly detrimental to banks' net interest income, although increased intermediation activity as well as an improvement in the risk profile of banks' assets helped sustain returns on assets.
-Evidence provided by Ampudia and van den Heuvel (2022) suggests that banks' profitability response to interest rate cuts is non-monotonic: in normal times, interest rate cuts increase banks' valuations, but this effect reverses in low-rate environments.
+profitability.
+English et al. (2018), Ampudia and van den Heuvel (2022), Claessens et al. (2018), Eisenschmidt and Smets (2019), and Wang et al. (2022) provide evidence that banks' net interest income and equity valuations vary with the level of interest rates, possibly in a nonlinear way.
+In particular, Claessens et al. (2018) find that a 1% policy rate drop implies, on average, a net interest margin decline of 8 basis points, but that this magnitude grows as rates move lower.
+This effect carries through to bank profitability.
+Moreover, for each additional year of low rates, margins and profitability fall further.
+Altavilla et al. (2018) document that the European Central Bank's introduction of negative interest rates was significantly detrimental to banks' net interest income, although increased intermediation activity as well as an improvement in the risk profile of banks' assets helped sustain returns on assets.
+Evidence provided by Ampudia and van den Heuvel (2022) suggests that banks' profitability response to interest rate cuts is non-monotonic: in normal times, interest rate cuts increase banks' valuations, although this does not hold in low-rate environments.

-Finally, our results build on a literature showing that the profitability of banks impacts their lending activities and hence the level of intermediation in the economy.
+Finally, we rely on a literature showing that the profitability of banks impacts their lending activities and hence the level of intermediation in the economy.
 Brunnermeier and Sannikov (2014) provide a theoretical foundation where intermediaries' profitability is key for the economy to function properly.
-Cavallino and Sandri (2023) obtain contractionary monetary easing in their theoretical model and explore the implications in an open economy context.
-Empirically, Heider, Saidi, and Schepens (2019) employ a difference-in-difference analysis using syndicated loans in the Euro area to document that banks with a high deposit base decreased their lending relative to low-deposit, wholesale-funded banks following the ECB's decision to implement negative interest rates.2 Importantly, Gropp et al. (2019) show that banks exposed to higher capital requirements decrease their risk-weighted assets instead of recapitalizing, as in our model.
+Cavallino and Sandri (2018) obtain contractionary monetary easing in their theoretical model and explore the implications in an open economy context.
+Empirically, Chodorow-Reich (2014) shows real effects of bank lending frictions on firm employment.
+Heider et al. (2019) employ a difference-in-difference analysis using syndicated loans in the Euro area to document that banks with a high deposit base decreased their lending relative to low-deposit, wholesale-funded banks following the ECB's decision to implement negative interest rates.
+Importantly, Gropp et al. (2018) show that banks exposed to higher capital requirements decrease their risk-weighted assets instead of recapitalizing, as in our model.